UniMath/agda-unimath/src/real-numbers/uniformly-continuous-real-functions-proper-closed-intervals-real-numbers.lagda.md

                   ( is-symmetric-neighborhood-ℝ (μ ε') (pr1 z) (pr1 x) Nεzx))))
 ```

-### The image of a proper closed interval under a a uniformly continuous real function is inhabited and totally bounded
+### The image of a proper closed interval under a uniformly continuous real function is inhabited and totally bounded

 ```agda
 module _